smarc-project/waterlinked_3d_sonar_driver/README.md

-# ROS2 Integration for Water Linked 3D Sonar Driver
+# ROS2 driver for the Water Linked 3D Sonar Driver

 This section describes the ROS2 package for the Water Linked Sonar 3D-15.